 Atatürk gave great importance to the arts, and actively encouraged theatre, music and ballet, prompting the foundation of many state institutions.
 Turkey today boasts a thriving arts scene, with highly professional theatre, opera and ballet companies, as well as a flourishing film industry.

 Turkish music evolved from the original folk form into classical through the emergence of a Palace culture.
 It attained its highest point in the 16th century through the composer “Itri”.

 Great names in Turkish classical music include “Dede Efendi”, “Hacı Arif Bey” and “Tamburi Cemil Bey”.
 It is a form that continues to be professionally performed and one that attracts large audiences.
-Turkish music, locally called Turkish Classical Music, is a variation of the national musical tradition, played with instruments such as the tambur, kanun, ney and ud.
+Turkish music, locally called Turkish Classical Music, is a variation of the national musical tradition, instruments such as the tambur, kanun, ney and ud.

 Until the 18th century, painting in Turkey was mainly in the form of miniatures, usually linked to books in the form of manuscript illustrations.

 In the 18th century, trends shifted towards oil painting, beginning with murals.
 Thereafter, under European inspiration, painting courses were introduced in military schools.
 The first Turkish painters were therefore military people.
 The modernisation of Turkish painting, including representation of the human figure, started with the founding of the Academy of Arts under the direction of Osman Hamdi Bey, one of the great names in Turkish painting.
 In 1923, following the proclamation of the Republic, a society of contemporary painting was set-up, followed by many other such schools.
 Art exhibitions in Turkey’s cities multiplied, more and more people started to acquire paintings, and banks, and companies began investing in art